 - Honest John's Dealership: One of the signs you pass on tracks advertises "Very Used Cars".

 - It's a Wonderful Failure: Getting caught by the police treats you to a silhouette of your skater getting arrested.
-If you run out of health, your skater's shadow will appear in a hospital bed complete with an IV.
+If you run out of health, your skater's shadow will appear on a hospital bed complete with an IV.

 - Oil Slick: Many tracks have oil on the roads which will slow down your skater.